marctdt/OP-1/README.md

 INSTALLATION

+- Download and unzip.
+Rename the folder to "OP1".
 - Please note that folders in the "MIDI Remote Scripts" folder must not contain dashes.
 Otherwise python will fail to import the module.

 - Mac OSX

- Right click on Live App bundle and click "Show Package Contents" Navigate to "Contents\App-Resources\MIDI Remote Scripts" Drop OP-1 folder into MIDI Remote Scripts Folder
+ Right click on Live App bundle and click "Show Package Contents" Navigate to "Contents\App-Resources\MIDI Remote Scripts" Drop OP1 folder into MIDI Remote Scripts Folder

 - Windows

  Look for Ableton Live executable file
  Look for the folder MIDI Remote Scripts
- Drop OP-1 folder into MIDI Remote Scripts Folder
+ Drop OP1 folder into MIDI Remote Scripts Folder

 - Finalize